Erysimum nevadense: Taxonomy

 Erysimum nevadense was first described by Georges François Reuter in 1855.
 In 1979, Adolf Polatschek described a number of new species of Erysimum.
 Six of these were considered to be closely related to E. nevadense, and in 1990, Peter William Ball explained the decision made in Flora Europaea to reduce the six to subspecies of E. nevadense.
 They were treated as separate species making up the nevadense group or complex in Flora Iberica in 1993.
 A molecular phylogenetic study published in 2014 included four of the species, E. gomez-campoi, E. mediohispanicum, E. nevadense and E. rondae.
 The study did not support the view that the four were closely related.
 In the combined mitochondrial and nuclear DNA analysis, E. mediohispanicum and E. nevadense fell into one clade, E. rondae into another, while E. gomez-campoi was sister to both clades.
 The authors concluded that the E. nevadense group did not have phylogenetic support.

 Subspecies

-Plants of the World Online divides Erysimum nevadense into six subspecies, which Flora Iberica treats as separate species.
+Plants of the World Online divides Erysimum nevadense into six subspecies, which Flora Iberica treat as separate species.